baguesputra/Journal-Publishing/README.md

 - [Appoly](https://www.appoly.co.uk)
 - [OP.GG](https://op.gg)

+Technologies Used

+    Laravel: A powerful PHP framework used for building robust and scalable web applications.
+    JavaScript: Enhances interactivity and dynamic content on the web pages.
+    CSS: Styles the application for a better user experience and visual presentation.

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).